HGI Board Member Vacancies

 The HGI Board is currently running an open competition for new Board members to expand its expertise.

-In particular, we are looking to recruit a lay member with marketing knowledge and two new peer-group representatives who can liaise with and represent the peer groups at Board meetings – other skills and areas of expertise would of course also be considered, we're looking for people enthusiastic about supporting the HG approach and promoting its many benefits.
+In particular, we are looking to recruit a lay member with marketing knowledge and two new peer-group representatives [1 position has now been filled] who can liaise with and represent the peer groups at Board meetings – other skills and areas of expertise would of course also be considered, we're looking for people enthusiastic about supporting the HG approach and promoting its many benefits.

 All three posts are voluntary unpaid positions, and represent a donation of time to the Institute on the part of the Board member – for which we are extremely grateful.
 The Board holds its meetings every two months in the evening via Skype, and members are occassionally recruited to sub-committees to work on specific projects.